 Typically, a fraudulent message may tell you about a problem relating to your bank account or credit card, or ask you to pick up a package, for example.
 A standard feature is urgency: the message urges you to act quickly.
 We recommend that you should destroy the message without opening it.
 If you have opened the message, do not click on any of the links or attachments.
 They may contain malware that contaminates your computer.
 Do not respond to the message, either, or give any personal information.

 Note that phone scams are also possible.
 Telephone numbers can also be faked, and then the call may appear to arrive from a reliable number.
 Keep in mind that you can always end a suspicious call.
 If needed, contact the switchboard or customer service and find out whether the call was real or an instance of phishing.

-Scam messages have also been sent in the Finnish Tax Administration’s name, both by email and by SMS.
+Scam phone calls have been made and scam emails and text messages sent in the Finnish Tax Administration’s name.
 A scam message may urge you to pay overdue taxes, for example, or inform you of a tax refund that does not exist.
 In addition, the Tax Administration’s customers have been lured to fake sites through links provided by search engines.

 Example of a smishing message

 Example of a page that opens if you click on a phishing link